 A combination of two digital techniques could be the best way to diagnose breast cancer.
-In a new study, scientists show how combining a technique called tomosynthesis with digital mammography could maximize detection of breast cancer, especially for small and medium invasive cancers.
+In a new study, through medical imaging software, scientists show how combining a technique called tomosynthesis with digital mammography could maximize detection of breast cancer, especially for small and medium invasive cancers.

 Digital breast tomosynthesis (DBT) is a relatively new, FDA-approved technique for detecting breast cancer, but mammography is still considered to be the standard of care for breast cancer screening.
 DBT is an “imaging technology using low-dose mammographic exposures to provide a 3D reconstruction of the breast.”
 DBT has been shown to be more sensitive than digital mammography, but in some cases scientists are worried that increased overdiagnosis of tumors that are not “clinically relevant” could outweigh the benefits of this new imaging approach.